Fiva-protocol/contracts/README.md

 ### Usage

 The contract handles all essential functions for managing user-specific information, yield tokenization, interest calculation, sent token validation, and redeeming tokens within the FIVA protocol.
 This ensures accurate yield calculations and token management for each user participating in the FIVA protocol.

-## Project structure

--   `contracts` - source code of all the smart contracts of the project and their dependencies.
--   `wrappers` - wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
--   `tests` - tests for the contracts.
--   `scripts` - scripts used by the project, mainly the deployment scripts and scripts for deploying and interecting with AMMs using Dedust SDK.